Non-separable Models with High-dimensional Data: Empirical Illustration

 \section{Empirical Illustration}

 To investigate our proposed estimation and inference procedures, we use the 1979 National Longitudinal Survey of Youth (NLSY79) and consider the effect of father's income on son's income in the presence of many control variables.
 Our analysis is based on \cite{BM11}.
-The data consists of a nationally representative sample of individuals with age 14-22 years old as of 1979.
+The data consist of a nationally representative sample of individuals with age 14-22 years old as of 1979.
 We use only white and black males and discard the individuals with missing values in the covariates we use.
-The resulting sample size is 1,795, out of which 1,272 individuals are white and 523 individuals are black.
+The resulting sample size is 1,795, out of which 1,302 individuals are white and 493 individuals are black.

 The treatment variable of interest is the logarithm of father's income, in which father's income is computed as the average family income for 1978, 1979, and 1980.
 The outcome variable is the logarithm of son income, in which son income is computed as the average family income for 1997, 1999, 2001 and 2003.
-We create control variables by interacting a list of demographic variables with the cubic splines of the AFQT score and the years of education.
-The list includes the age, the mother's education level, the father's education level, the indicators of (i) living in urban areas at age 14, (ii) living in the south, (iii) speaking a foreign language at childhood, and (iv) being born outside the U.S. The resulting number of control variables is 128.
+We create control variables by interacting a list of demographic variables with the cubic splines of the AFQT score and the years of education.\footnote{The cubic splines for the AFQT score are constructed based on the normalized value by scaling the raw AFQT score into [0,1], where the knots are taken at the quantiles of the normalized AFQT score at $10\%, 20\%,\ldots, 90\%$.
+The cubic splines for the years of education are constructed in the same way.
+In this exercise, we do not interact the cubic splines for the AFQT score and the years of education.} The list includes the age, the mother's education level, the father's education level, the indicators of (i) living in urban areas at age 14, (ii) living in the south, (iii) speaking a foreign language at childhood, and (iv) being born outside the U.S. We drop the variables whose variance is less than $10^{-4}$.
+The resulting numbers of control variables are 120 for whites and 145 for blacks.